xmindflow/Awesome-Implicit-Neural-Representations-in-Medical-imaging/README.md

 # Implicit-Neural-Representations-in-Medical-Analysis

 This repo contains a comprehensive paper list of Implicit Neural Representations in Medical Imaging, including papers, codes, and related websites.

 # Introduction

+Implicitly representing image signals has gained popularity in recent years for a broad range of medical imaging applications.
+The most motivating resoans are the following:
+* Memory efficiency
+* Unlimited Resolution: They take values in the continous domain, meaning they can generate values for coordinates in-between the pixel or voxel-wise grid
+* Effective data usage

+Which all are significantly important for developing an automatic medical system.

 ---
 # Introductory Papers